-- In partnership with the Governing body, providing leadership and vision in respect of equality; - Overseeing the implementation of the equality policy schemes; - Co-coordinating the activities related to equality and evaluating impact; - Ensuring that all who enter the school are aware of, and comply with, the equalities policy; - Ensuring that staff are aware of their responsibilities and are given relevant training and support. - Take appropriate action in response to any prejudice-related incidents.
+- Implementing the school's Equality Policy supported by the governing body - Ensure all staff are aware of the Equality Plan, and that teachers apply these guidelines fairly in all situations - In partnership with the Governing body, providing leadership and vision in respect of equality; - Overseeing the implementation of the equality policy schemes; - Co-coordinating the activities related to equality and evaluating impact; - Ensuring that all who enter the school are aware of, and comply with, the equalities policy; - Ensuring that staff are aware of their responsibilities and are given relevant training and support. - Take appropriate action in response to any prejudice-related incidents.

-- Involve and engage the whole community in identifying and understanding equality barriers. - Monitoring progress towards achieving equality objectives. - Publish data and equality objectives - Ensure that all the school community receive adequate training to meet the need of delivering equality, including pupil awareness. - Ensure that all staff are aware of their responsibility to record and report prejudice related incidents.
+- Involve and engage the whole community in identifying and understanding equality barriers. - Monitoring progress towards achieving equality objectives. - Publish data and equality objectives - Ensure that all appointments panel give due regards to this plan, so that no-one is discriminated against when it comes to employment or training opportunities - To promote the principle of equal opportunity when developing the curriculum and promotes respect for other people and equal opportunities to participate in all aspects of school life. - Ensure that all the school community receive adequate training to meet the need of delivering equality, including pupil awareness. - Ensure that all staff are aware of their responsibility to record and report prejudice related incidents. - Treats all incidents of unfair treatment and any incidents of bullying or discrimination, including racist incidents, with due seriouness